 Many iPhone developers rely on the virtual environment when testing their applications.
 However, even when the iPhone is connected via USB, when connecting an iPhone to Mac it may still not be recognized by VirtualBox.
 So, a few questions arise: is it possible to connect iPhone to VirtualBox and test apps in macOS hosted on VM?
-And if there are any alternatives that will allow redirecting iPhone to VirtualBox that emulates Mac?
+And if there are any alternatives that will allow redirecting iPhone to VirtualBox?

 We will provide extensive answers to both of these questions in the article to follow, so read on.

 USB support is not provided by default in many virtualization solutions.
 In situations where VirtualBox does not recognize the iPhone, a third-party software tool can solve the problem.
 FlexiHub is the advanced software to establish VirtualBox for iPhone connectivity

 Flexihub works its magic with advanced port redirection technology, enabling the data transmission from USB devices to be redirected to virtual machines.
 Secure connections can be created with the help of FlexiHub over any type of IP-based network.
 Easily connect virtual environments from VMware, VirtualBox, Hyper-V, and others to iPad, iPhones, or any other device using a USB interface.